HappyStinson/rasmusnordling.se/_drafts/vansbro-open-water-2018.md

 When I approached the finish I heard the speaker say my name so I gave a little wave.
 Live music believe it was Mr.Big to be with you cover, I gave them the horns and got one back.
 Hard to breathe in wetsuit only shallow breaths

-##Result
+### Result

 01:18:13

-#Aftermath
+### Aftermath

 Picture with the medal
 Saw and said hello to Niklas Bergh from the podcast Lagom kondition Shower
 FOOD

-By for now.
+Bye for now.
 The next race in the Swedish Classic Circuit is Lidingöloppet 30 km but before that I’m running Stockholm Half Marathon in early September.
 Maybe I see you there?

 It’s a pleasure keeping your body and mind in shape.
 By sharing some thoughts and experiences from my “active lifestyle” I hope to inspire more people to reflect on their own situation and in the long run improve public health.

 Vansbrosimningen is the shortest race in the Swedish Classic Circuit… Now I have tried the different challenges and would potentially be a Swedish Classic unless I failed the skiing.
 Skiing and swimming has been my weakest spots.
 Running and cycling seems to be no problem.

 I’m glad I decided to do the full races as it has been easier than I imagined.
 It has only teased my curiosity and I want to continue with the different dicipöones and one day do a full-length triathlon.

 / Rasmus